Get to know our sweet and savvy Stitch Squad!

 Eva Fried (she/her)

-Columbus native, super mom/wife, health care provider, AND co-owner of Sew to Speak since March 2023, Eva is a self-taught maker with an unquenchable thirst for learning and creating.
+Columbus native, loving mom/wife, health care provider, AND co-owner of Sew to Speak since March 2023, Eva is a self-taught maker with an unquenchable thirst for learning and creating.
 Working full-time as a nurse-midwife, women’s health nurse practitioner, and graduate program director, all while maintaining her prolific maker status with any free time she can fit into her schedule, Eva is truly a Jill-of-All-Trades.

 “How on earth does she do it all?”
 We’re sew glad you asked (and you’re not alone in wondering).
 Eva’s secret sauce is soaking up the vibrant energy and creative joy that fills Sew to Speak as often as possible.
 Even when she’s exhausted after a long day outside the shop, being among the happy people and beautiful creations never fails to re-energize her.